jlevy/kmd/kmd/docs/markdown/topics/a4_getting_started.md

 - `history` to see recent commands you've run.

-- `add_resource` to add a resource such as a URL or a file to your local workspace.
+- `import_item` to add a resource such as a URL or a file to your local workspace.

 The set of actions that do specific useful things is much longer, but a few to be aware of
 include: